-Some bookkeepers act as management accountants and can help to interpret the figures and other bookkeeper’s skills are limited to data entry.
+Some bookkeepers act as management accountants and can analyze financial statements and other bookkeeper’s skills are limited to data entry.

 Consider who will do the following:

-- Reconciling bank transactions (and how often?
+- Bank reconciliation (And how often?
 Daily / weekly / monthly)

-- Raising sales invoices and following up debtors
+- Raising sales invoices and following up with debtors

 - Checking the coding of transactions to ensure they have been coded to the correct account and with the correct tax treatment

-- Lodging / filing sales tax, GST or VAT
+- Lodging / filing US sales tax, GST or VAT

-- Prepare reports such as Profit and Loss and Balance Sheet
+- Prepare financial documents such as Profit and Loss and Balance Sheet

 - Help to interpret the reports and tell the story behind the numbers

 You will find that some bookkeepers will have a diploma, accounting degree or may even be Chartered Accountants or CPAs.

 If your bookkeeper is going to be lodging your BAS in Australia then, at a minimum, your bookkeeper should be a Registered BAS agent.
 BAS agents are registered with the Tax Practitioners Board.